albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_all_bears.png?raw=true" width="200" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

 As shown on the boxplot, the rated beers are centred around a mean ABV of 7.00 and half are contained in the [5.4 ; 8.0] range.
 We want to know how this distribution differs in the different climate categories.
 When testing the difference in mean ABV for each climate, the results are not significant.
 Therefore, we group the beers by general beer type and climate.
-This uses the same mapping as before
+This uses the same mapping as before.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_boxplot_styles.png?raw=true" width="800" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

+TEXT ANALYSING BOXPLOTS

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Mean%20abv%20of%20the%203%20most%20reviewed%20beers%20for%20each%20climate.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">  <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Mean%20abv%20of%20the%20best%203%20beers%20for%20each%20climate.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

+First, we compare the popularity and preference of the beers in the different climate conditions based on their ABV.
+From the grouped beers, we find the three most liked beer styles and the three most reviewed.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%203%20most%20reviewed%20beers%20for%20each%20climate%20scheme.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%203%20best%20beers%20for%20each%20climate%20scheme.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

+The ABV mean is significantly different across the climates (between 0.4% and 1%) which means that users in different climates drink beers with diverse levels of alcohol.
+We can also note that the three most liked beers are always out of five from the original ten styles.
+For the most reviewed, these are only four styles out of the total 10 and are different than the 5 most liked.
+We indeed find that there is a statistical difference between the best beer and the most reviewed beer in each climate.
+This means that the most drunken beers are different than the types of beer preferred.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%203%20most%20reviewed%20beers%20for%20each%20climate%20heating.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">  <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%20best%203%20beers%20for%20each%20climate%20heating.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

+When observing the climate schemes, we can notice that both the best rated beers and the most reviewed beers have a higher ABV in a temperate climate than a dry one.
+The type of curves and slopes are similar to the previous analysis for the average rating as a function of the ABV.
+This could be further investigated to find a possible correlation between the ABV and rating given as a function of the climate scheme.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%203%20most%20reviewed%20beers%20for%20each%20climate%20precipitation.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">  <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Average%20abv%20of%20the%20best%203%20beers%20for%20each%20climate%20precipitation.png?raw=true" width="400" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

-First, we compare the popularity and preference of the beers in the different climate conditions based on their ABV.
-It can be quickly observed that many beers are outliers with an ABV higher than 11.
-These are around 2000 reviews and are removed for the following tests as it doesn’t make sense to use beers with more than 11% of alcohol.

-From the grouped beers, we find the three most liked beer styles and the three most reviewed.
-The ABV mean is significantly different across the climates (between 0.4% and 1%) which means that users in different climates drink beers with diverse levels of alcohol.
-We can also note that the three most liked beers are always out of five from the original ten styles.
-For the most reviewed, these are only four styles out of the total 10 and are different than the 5 most liked.
-We indeed find that there is a statistical difference between the best beer and the most reviewed beer in each climate.
-This means that the most drunken beers are different than the types of beer preferred.

-When observing the scheme, we can notice that both the best rated beers and the most reviewed beers have a higher ABV in a temperate climate than a dry one.
-The type of curves and slopes are similar to the previous analysis for the average rating as a function of the ABV.
-This could be further investigated to find a possible correlation between the ABV and rating given as a function of the climate scheme.

-For the seasonal precipitation groups, the best beers have a higher ABV in locations without a dry season than in those with.
+Finally, for the seasonal precipitation groups, the best beers have a higher ABV in locations without a dry season than in those with.
 Again, in this case, curves and slopes are similar to previous cases for the average rating of ABV.
 In contrast, we can notice that, for the most reviewed beers, there is an increase in ABV for regions with dry seasons.
 We could further analyse the overall rating in terms of the ABV and seasonal precipitation.

+ADD LINEAR PLOT HERE

 Lastly, when observing the heat levels of the different climates, we obtain the same type of curves and slopes as in the previous case for the average rating for the best beers.
 The average of the abv of the three best beers is higher for locations with hot summers, slightly less for warm summers and substantially less for cold summers.
 For the most reviewed beer, again hot summer has a higher abv but for warm and cold we have the same abv.
 A further investigation can be performed to find a correlation between the ABV and rating given.